ugovaretto/rlogger/README.md

 * client: subscribe to broker

-The same architecture can be reversed to allow for communication from clients to servers to e.g. steer computation or select which information to log:
+The same architecture can be reversed to allow for communication from clients to servers to e.g. steer computation or select which data to log:

 * compute process (usually same as log source): subscribe to control broker
 * control broker: subscribe to control client; publish to compute process